proofofsoulprotocol/soulwallet-backend/design-doc.md

 ```
 ### 3.Guardians
 + TODO
-+ Guardians save in the users collection.
++ Guardians save in the Accounts collection.
 + We will add Guardians obj in future for index from guardians view.
 +
 ```